MicrosoftDocs/cpp-docs/docs/dotnet/replace-copy-stl-clr.md

 ```

 ## Remarks
- This function behaves the same as the STL function `replace_copy`.
+ This function behaves the same as the C++ Standard Library function `replace_copy`.
 For more information, see [replace_copy](http://msdn.microsoft.com/Library/2493e702-894c-4798-87a1-0138cc348e6f).

 ## Requirements
  **Header:** \<cliext/algorithm>